UniversalDependencies/docs/_cy/index.md

     (maybe changed to PART in a future version)
   * for preverbals (_y_, _a_, _mi_, _fe_)
     (maybe changed to PART in a future version)
 * [VERB]() is used for all finite verbs, including _bod_ if it is the main verb (followed by a verbnoun).
 Verbnouns however are marked as [NOUN]() (with XPOS verbnoun) since they function syntactically as nouns (the direct object is in a genetive construction, the subject is marked with a preposition).
 See [conjugation tables](conjugation.md) for forms and corresponding UD Tense/Mood values
 * [ADP](): inflected prepostions are marked with the XPOS iprep, other preposition have the XPOS prep)
 * [PART]() is only used for the predicative marker _yn_ (which triggers soft mutation on the following word, in difference to the TAM marker _yn_ with does not trigger any mutation and the preposition _yn_ which triggers nasal mutation).
 The predicative _yn_ is used before nouns and adjectives in head position _Mae Siôn yn athro_ «Siôn is a teacher», _Roedd Nia yn gyflym_ «Nia was fast»
 * The ADV class also contains _dyma_, _dyna_ and _dacw_, even though they can function as a copula.

----
-**Instruction**: Specify any unused tags.
-Explain what words are tagged as PART.
-Describe how the AUX-VERB and DET-PRON distinctions are drawn, and specify whether there are (de)verbal forms tagged as ADJ, ADV or NOUN.
-Include links to language-specific tag definitions if any.

----

 ### Features

 * Additional features exist to indicate the initial mutation
   * [Mutation]() with values `AM`, `NM` or `SM` for aspirated, nasal or soft mutation
   * impersonal form of verbs use `Person=0`: _cyhoeddwyd y llyfr y llinedd_ «One has published the book last year» (cf. French «on a publié le livre l'an dernier» or German «man hat das Buch letztes Jahr veröffentlicht»).
 Usually the impersonal forms are translated by passive forms in English, French or German.
   * Tense=Fut,Imp,Pres,Past,Pqp